equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_reserved_ip_block.md

 Use this data source to find IP address blocks in Equinix Metal.
 You can use IP address or a block ID for lookup.

+~> VRF features are not generally available.
+The interfaces related to VRF resources may change ahead of general availability.

 ## Example Usage

 Look up an IP address for a domain name, then use the IP to look up the containing IP block and